Common Early Intervention Diagnoses

 Your brain is made up of billions of nerve cells called neurons, which communicate with one another through tiny electrical impulses.
 A seizure occurs when a large number of the cells send out an electrical charge at the same time.
 This abnormal and intense wave of electricity overwhelms the brain and results in a seizure, which can cause muscle spasms, a loss of consciousness, strange behavior, or other symptoms.

-A language delay is different from a speech disorder or developmental languagedisorder.
-A speech (sound) disorder is when children have difficulty pronouncing the sounds in words.
-This can make their speech difficult to understand.
-That is, they understand words and sentences well and can form sentences the right way.
+A language delay is different from a speech disorder or developmental language disorder.
 A language delay is when children have speaking and understanding difficulties that are unusual for their age.
 These might be difficulties with:

 - Saying first words or learning words